Quick Start

 Output

 The value or data you want to pass out of the workflow.
-Connect this to the output of any previous node in your flow by dragging its output badge into this field.
+Connect this to the output of any previous node in your workflow by dragging its output badge into this field.

 Output Name